Josias R. King: Early life

-Born in Washington, D.C. in 1832, King's father was a prominent attorney active in local politics and with influential connections; little is known of King's early life, other than a Roman Catholic upbringing.
+Born in Washington, D.C. in 1832, King was the son of a prominent attorney active in local politics and with influential connections.
+Little is known of King's early life, other than a Roman Catholic upbringing.
 Upon the Florida Territory's 1845 admission to the Union, King traveled to the nascent state, his father having secured him an apprenticeship with a United States General Land Office land surveying team.
 King would remain in Florida until 1849, when he returned to Washington, D.C. to attend Georgetown University.
 King intended on transferring to the United States Military Academy at West Point, but was instead caught-up in the California gold rush, becoming a "forty-niner," reaching California before the end of 1849.
 King was "luckier than most" and made a modest living via the gold trade.
 To assist in sustaining himself, King joined another U.S. survey party, and was deputized in a hunt for an outlaw known only as "Joaquin" (thought to be Mexican outlaw Joaquin Murrieta).
 In 1857, via his father's influence and connections combined with his own surveying experience, King was appointed "Assistant to the Surveyor-General of Minnesota."
 King would move to Saint Paul, the capital of Minnesota, and would simultaneously begin his military career.
 King joined the “St. Paul Pioneer Guards,” an organized, semi-professional frontier militia where he would befriend future railroad magnate James J. Hill.
 King wed Mary Louisa King (1842-1928) around 1858.